thenineteen/Semiology-Visualisation-Tool/README.md

   pre-selects based on other non-topological factors (specific techniques or conditions e.g. FCD) and provides details of epileptogenic zone localisation/lateralisation
 * Cortical Electrical Stimulation (CES/ES): when the paper describes the semiology elicited by electrical brain stimulation, in the context of pre-/ intra-surgical functional mapping.

-### 2. Resources: Semiology_Dictionary Taxonomy Replacement - v 0.9.1
+### 2. Resources: Semiology_Dictionary Taxonomy Replacement - v 1.0.0 (Aug 2020, 55+1 semiologies)
+In May/June - v 0.9.1 (47 semiologies)
-### 3. Resources: lateralisation and localisation mappings - v 1.0.8
+### 3. Resources: lateralisation and localisation mappings - v 1.1.0 (Aug 2020, 103 localisation labels)
+until 5th Aug - v 1.0.8 (55 localisation labels)
-To query this database, we developed a taxonomy of 47 semiological terms, mapped reported categorical brain regions to 55 localising cerebral atlas labels and 5 lateralising possibilities (contra- or ipsi- lateral, dominant or non-dominant hemisphere and bilateral).
+To query this database, we developed a taxonomy of 55 semiological terms (+ 1 "no semiology" for cortical stimulation studies), mapped reported categorical brain regions to 103 localising cerebral atlas labels and 5 lateralising possibilities (contra- or ipsi- lateral, dominant or non-dominant hemisphere and bilateral).

 The mega_analysis module cleans the DataFrame of data, pivots occurences of semiology, allowing for semiology_dictionary taxonomy replacement regex searches, maps the documented localisations to gif parcellations and can scale these mappings using different scalers/transformers.